Suraj2611/GIS/docs/installation.rst

 Installation
 ============

-This page lists down all the things you need in place for the session.
-Please try to do this before the summit, so that we have as much session time as possible
+This page lists the various things you need to have in place for the session.
+Please try to do this before the summit! :)

 Installing QGIS
 ---------------